masala/masala-parser/README.md

 assertEquals(8, parseOperation('8').value, 'scalar: ');
 ```

-A curry paste is an higher order ingredient made from a good combination of spices.
+A curry paste is a higher-order ingredient made from a good combination of spices.

 ![](./documentation/images/curry-paste.jpg)